GarenKreiz/Geocaching-Journal/README.md

 ## Features

 * generation of XML files containing logs and list of pictures
-* download a backup of the logs' web pages
+* download of a backup of the logs' web pages
 * customization of HTML output with CSS styles or inside the scripts
 * identification of logs without pictures
 * requires no external modules